 Another activity that is going to be cancelled in a lot of areas is putting flags out.
 There are several organizations that put flags out in neighborhoods and at gravesites.

 This is something to definitely keep in mind to do with your kids.
 Make it fun for them by having them find the house or the gravesite and then place the flag there.

 Teach them what the flag means and what it stands for.
 This year, instead of joining an organization, simply put a flag out at your house and have the same conversations with your kids.
 Find an outdoor American flag here.

 7. Make Learning a Game

-Finally, this last idea you can download on the Journey Junkies page.
-Teach your kids the history of Memorial Day with this puzzle I created.
+Finally, this last idea you can teach your kids the history of Memorial Day with this puzzle I created.
 Just print and play.
-If you’re not a member, you can sign up here.
+Download the game seasonally in The Printables Club.

 Do you celebrate Memorial Day?
 Do you teach your kids about the holiday?
 Let me know how in the comments!